 Your assigned mentor will contact you by email.
 Once you have been contacted by your mentor, you will decide when and how you would like the mentoring sessions to take place (e.g., Zoom, etc.) during the duration of the programme.

 The University will also use your information to report on the programme to assess its success and make improvements for next year.
 With your permission, the University may also wish to use feedback both internally and externally for promotional purposes.
 This could apply to print and digital media formats including print publications, websites, e-marketing, posters, banners, advertising, film, and social media.

 Invitations to an online pre-mentoring guidance session for student/mentees will be sent through Microsoft Outlook and will be hosted on Microsoft Teams.
 Microsoft's privacy statement can be found on their website.

 We are using this information about you because as a participant in the programme we have a legitimate interest to do so.
-Your data will be held for 12 months following the completion of the programme, it will be kept in adherence with the University’s GDPR regulations.
+Your data will be held for 12 months following the completion of the programme, it will be kept in adherence with the University’s UK GDPR regulations.

 You can read these at:

 If you no longer wish to be a part of this programme, please email: firstname.lastname@example.org.